Just 6,782 students earn a degree in Geological & Earth Sciences each year, meaning that it ranks just 65th out of 389 in popularity.

 The University of Texas at Austin is among your best bets if you're planning on studying Geological & Earth Sciences.
 Grads of the geology program state that they receive average early career earnings of geology and mid-career earnings of $103,912.
 The University of Texas at Austin is among the largest schools in Texas.

 Since 7.4% of UT Austin's student body resides outside Texas, you'll have lots of chances to meet students throughout the country.Every additional year of college causes students to take on more debt, so UT Austin's impressive 52.2% graduation rate is definitely a plus.
-The scorecard will give you a good overview of The University of Texas at Austin.
+Ever wish you had a simple way to see how a school is performing across all areas?
+Now you do.
+Check out The University of Texas at Austin's scorecard.

 It's hard to find a better school than Princeton University if you wish to study Geological & Earth Sciences.
 After graduation, geology students typically make around $53,218 in the first five years of their career.
 It is placed in the suburban area of Princeton, New Jersey.